lohanidamodar/react_lessons/readme.md

     - Update state based on user interaction
     - Display or remove ui element from dom based on state property
     - Display values from state in the UI

+3. Lesson 3 (Forms)

+    In this lesson you will learn to
+    - Handle form inputs
+    - Use form inputs in real time
+    - Handle form submit events